haithemmihoubi/pythonProject/README.md

 # pandas
 # Matplotlib,
 web scaping with # BeautifulSoup
-# mongodb   a nosql databse
+# mongodb   a nosql database
  # this project illustrates THE STAGES OF DATA ANALYSIS and DATA Visualization
  Data collection
  Data Cleaning